-The Massey School’s Master of Accountancy (MACC) degree program was created in 1992, and has grown over the years into what is currently the largest graduate accounting program in the State of Tennessee.
-In addition, it was recently ranked nationally by TFE as a Top 60 graduate accounting program in the U.S. The Belmont MACC program helps to prepare qualified students with non-accounting undergraduate degrees to sit for the CPA exam in as little as 12 months and also includes a path for individuals who did not major in accounting as undergraduate students.
+The Massey School’s Master of Accountancy (MACC) degree was created in 1992 and has grown over the years to what is currently the second largest graduate accounting program in the State of Tennessee.
+In addition, it was recently ranked nationally by TFE as a Top 60 graduate accounting program in the U.S. The Belmont MACC program can be completed in as little as 12 months and also includes a path for individuals who did not major in accounting as undergraduate students.

 Careers.
 Accountants today work more as financial consultants than “bean counters.”
 Big 4 accounting firms, in particular, are also looking for Belmont MACC graduates with liberal arts or other non-accounting undergraduate degrees, who can think critically and handle today’s increasingly complex client environments.

 Experience.
-MACC students are not required to have full-time work experience prior to being admitted to the program.
-However, as with any graduate business program, some business experience, including part-time experience and student internships will pay dividends for the MACC student and is certainly encouraged.
+MACC students are not required to have full-time work experience prior to being admitted.
+However, as with any graduate business degree, some business experience, including part-time experience and student internships will pay dividends for the MACC student and is certainly encouraged.
 The Massey/COBA Career Services Office assists MACC students in the career planning and placement process, as well as in helping them identify internship opportunities.